awslabs/aws-lambda-redshift-loader/README.md

 ## Getting Started - Entering the Configuration
 Now that your function is deployed, we need to create a configuration which tells it how and if files should be loaded from S3.
 Simply install AWS SDK for Javascript and configure it with credentials as outlined at http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-intro.html and http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html.
-You'll also need a local instance of Node.js and to install dependencies using the following command:
+You'll also need a local instance of Node.js - today the included Client Tools such as `setup.js` only run under pre-ES6 versions of Node (0.10 and 0.12 have been tested).
+NVM (https://github.com/creationix/nvm/blob/master/README.markdown) is a simple way to install and switch betweeb node versions.
+Then install dependencies using the following command:

 `cd aws-lambda-redshift-loader && npm install`